seanelvidge/seanelvidge.github.io/_posts/2018-04-06-Was_there_room_on_the_door_for_two.md

 ### Panel Density

 The density of the wood panelling is key in our study as this will determine the mass of the panel, which is an important factor on whether the panelling will sink or float.
 We can immediately deduce some bounds on the density, thanks again to the Maritime Museum of the Atlantic in Halifax.
 According to the museum the piece of panelling is made of oak.
-Then from [[10]](#10) the density of oak varies between 600 and 900 $kg m^{−3}^.
-Initially a value of 750 $kg m^{−3}$ (the midpoint) is used and then later look at what values of panel density would require which panel depths.
+Then from [[10]](#10) the density of oak varies between 600 and 900 $$kg m^{−3}$$.
+Initially a value of 750 $$kg m^{−3}$$ (the midpoint) is used and then later look at what values of panel density would require which panel depths.

 ### Panel Mass

 Using the panel density the mass of the panel can be calculated.

 The volume of the panel in Figure 9 can be found by calculating the volume of the three individual sections which make up the panel.
-The 'top' section has a volume of $0.013 m^3$.
-The 'middle' section $0.19 m^3$ and finally the 'bottom' section is $0.011 m^3$.
-This gives a total volume of $0.214 m^3$.
-Which, using the density value from the previous section, equates to a mass of $160.5 kg$.
+The 'top' section has a volume of $$0.013 m^3$$.
+The 'middle' section $$0.19 m^3$$ and finally the 'bottom' section is $$0.011 m^3$$.
+This gives a total volume of $$0.214 m^3$$.
+Which, using the density value from the previous section, equates to a mass of $$160.5 kg$$.

 ### Water Density